pomnabo/pomnabo.github.io/Javascript_Practice/BMI-Calc/README.md

 ------------------------------
 PROJECT: BMI Calculator

 Overview:

 This is 2 of 10 small javascript project tutorials featured in Vijay Kumar's Udemy course.
+In this tutorial, viewers are guided through writing a simple BMI calculating web browser application.

 ------------------------------
 Coding Challenges: